the-aws-lab/aws-documentdb-template/README.md

-# Lan AWS DocumentDB using CloudFormation
+# Launch AWS DocumentDB using CloudFormation
 Use this template to setup documentdb on aws using cloudformation

 This template will deploy the following resources: